Prisma Access Agent

 associated options that you can run on the Prisma Access command line.
 In the

-command input and output, the terms "EPM" and "epm" refer to the agent management
+command input and output, the terms "EPM" and "epm" refer to the endpoint manager or

-plane or Prisma Access Agent Manger (also known to end users as the server).
-The
+Prisma Access Agent Manager (also known to end users as the server).
+The management

-management plane communicates with the agent, such as sending commands and
+plane communicates with the agent, such as sending commands and configurations to

-configurations to the agent, routing authentication requests to the Cloud Identity
+the agent, routing authentication requests to the Cloud Identity Engine, and once

-Engine, and once authenticated, providing the agent with a token for the
+authenticated, providing the agent with a token for the gateways.

 |